BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <p>The SUV door shuts and they drive away.</p>
 <h3>INT.
 REGISTRATION ROOM - NIGHT</h3>
 <p>Droves of animal folk in all different shapes, sizes, and colors form several queues in front of tables with volunteers taking their identification in exchange for a conference badge.</p>
 <p>A handful even get a bag of swag given to them.
 DASH, a slender, griffin male with a RADIO on his shoulder, hurries alongside Diego behind the registration tables.
-Diego is dressed up in a satiny purple dress shirt, black button up vest and shiny slacks with a chain hanging from the back pocket.</p>
+Diego is dressed up in a satiny purple dress shirt, black button-up vest and shiny slacks with a chain hanging from the back pocket.</p>
 <div class="dialogue">
 <h4>DIEGO</h4>
 <p class="parenthetical">(annoyed)</p>